pimsmath/onlinecourses2020/content/courses/2024-2025/mathematical-ecology/index.md

 course_number: MATH559
 section_number: '001'
 section_code: |
-  **PLEASE NOTE**: This course is hosted at the UBC Okanagan campus.
+  **PLEASE NOTE**: This course is hosted at the _UBC Okanagan campus_.
-  Requests for registration under the WDA should be directed to UBCO
+  Requests for registration under the WDA should be directed to graduate admissions _at UBC Okanagan_
 prerequisites:
   - >
     #### Required